brinvex/brinvex-page.github.io/index.md

 ## Brinvex - Working Solutions

-Led by an accomplished Java Developer with over 15 years of expertise, Brinvex is dedicated to delivering streamlined solutions built on modern, mature, and powerful technologies like
+Led by an accomplished Java Developer with over 15 years of expertise, Brinvex is dedicated to delivering streamlined solutions built on modern, mature and powerful technologies like
 _Java, JakartaEE, Spring, Hibernate, Kafka, Vaadin, Postgres_ and many more.

 **Stay ahead with Brinvex:**